 Step 6: Bring the class together to discuss what they have seen and written.
 First, give space for feedback on what has been discovered about SusGren.
 Follow this with feedback on the Environmental Attackers.
 Then pose two related questions.
 First, ask what has been learnt about environmental NGOs in general?
-Second, ask what differences in style, approach, and philosophy students found between the two organizations reviewed?
+Second, ask what differences in style, approach and philosophy did students find between the two organizations reviewed?
 (20 minutes)